ArdanaCLM/osconfig-ansible/roles/multipath/README.md

               vendor: "3PARdata"
               product: "VV"
     NOTE: Additionally all disk model devices will be blacklisted by default using wwid

+    (Alternative) If you need to use manually crafted multipath.conf on each node, set parameter manual_multipath_conf to True in the file multipath/multipath_settings.yml under my_cloud/config:

+    manual_multipath_conf: True

  2. Modify the file as per the "Role Variables" section described at the beginning
  3. Follow the below steps to apply the settings: